 The property is a former cattle farm in the valley of the river Oise, situated in the French countryside of the Thiérache (Hauts-de-France).

 The idea is to be – as much as possible – self-sufficient.
 "Reduce, re-use, recycle".
-This also means using electricity, gas, heating and water wisely (“back to basics").
+This also means using electricity, gas, heating and water wisely, “back to basics" in fact.
+There is a dry (and a wet) toilet.

 The house is being restored to show more of its original features and the barn could do with some small restauration.
 That implies using as much as possible traditional materials and techniques, and if they are not available, turning to modern ecological alternatives.